 - In the Union Budget 2022-23, the Indian government allocated Rs.
 100 crore (US$ 13.10 million) for the construction of Bamboo Link roads at different locations in Mizoram.

-- In August 2021, Chief Minister of Mizoram, Mr. Zoramthanga, inaugurated the 84.50-km long completed section of the improved Khedacherra-Damcherra-Zamuang-Kawrthah-Tuilitkawn (KDZKT) road at Tuidam, Mamit.
+- In August 2021, the Chief Minister of Mizoram, Mr. Zoramthanga, inaugurated the 84.50 km long completed section of the improved Khedacherra-Damcherra-Zamuang-Kawrthah-Tuilitkawn (KDZKT) road at Tuidam, Mamit.

 - National Bamboo Development Agency has set up 8 bamboo handicraft clusters, 11 bamboo furniture clusters, 3 bamboo agarbatti clusters and 5 other bamboo clusters, to date, under the cluster development programme in the state.

-- By 2021, Mizoram Government plans to construct four solar plants and a solar park to generate 80 MW solar power.
+- By 2021, the Mizoram Government was planning to construct four solar plants and a solar park to generate 80 MW of solar power.

-- The railway project of Bhairabi-Sairang route is estimated to be completed by the end of March 2023.
-Mizoram will get connected with the main rail lines through 52 kms Sairang - Bhairabi rail line, crossing through 23 tunnels, 36 major and 147 minor bridges.
+- The railway project of the Bhairabi-Sairang route is estimated to be completed by the end of March 2023.
+Mizoram will get connected with the main rail lines through the 52 km Sairang - Bhairabi rail line, crossing through 23 tunnels, 36 major and 147 minor bridges.

 - Aizawl was selected under Atal Mission for Rejuvenation and Urban Transformation (AMRUT) for which Rs.
 140.25 crore (US$ 19.44 million) was allocated to Mizoram in January 2019.
 It was also selected under the smart cities mission of the Government of India.